Qiugu-He/LeetCode/Linked_List/README.md

     a1 ->a2 -> ••• ->an ->b1 ->b2 -> ••• ->bn and you wanted to rearrange it into:
     a1 ->b1 ->a2 ->b2 -> ••• ->an ->bn.

-You do not know the length of the linked list (but you do know that the length is an even number).

-You could have one pointer pl (the fast pointer) move every two elements for every one move that p2 makes.
+Using 2 pointer: one pointer pl (the fast pointer) move every two elements for every one move that p2 makes.

-When pl hits the end of the linked list, p2 will be at the midpoint.
+When p1 hits the end of the linked list, p2 will be at the midpoint.
 Then, move pl back to the front and begin "weaving"the elements.
 On each iteration, p2 selects an element and inserts it after pl.
 ```